Predictive-Systems-Inc/artificially-intelligent/README.md

 ## 🤖 Your First Vibe Coding LLM Application

+> If you are a novice, and need more hand-holding to get your dev environment off the ground,  check out this [Setup Guide](docs/GIT_SETUP.md).
+This guide will walk you through the 'git' setup you need to get started.

-> If you need an introduction to `git`, or information on how to set up API keys for the tools we'll be using in this repository - check out our [Interactive Dev Environment for LLM Development](https://github.com/AI-Maker-Space/Interactive-Dev-Environment-for-AI-Engineers) which has everything you'd need to get started in this repository!
+> For additional context on LLM development environments and API key setup, you can also check out our [Interactive Dev Environment for LLM Development](https://github.com/AI-Maker-Space/Interactive-Dev-Environment-for-AI-Engineers).

 In this repository, we'll walk you through the steps to create a LLM (Large Language Model) powered application with a vibe-coded frontend!